Santa Cruz, Zambales: Education

-There are two schools district offices which govern all educational institutions within the municipality.
+There are two school districts which govern all educational institutions within the municipality.
 They oversee the management and operations of all private and public, from primary to secondary schools.
 These are Santa Cruz North Schools District Office, and Santa Cruz South Schools District Office.

 The town has both public and private educational institutions, including those run by religious organizations, foundations and individuals.

 Primary and elementary schools

 Santa Cruz has plentiful primary education wherein every barangay has its own elementary schools and some have high school departments established.